Frequently Asked Questions

 - register for BOC classes.

-- successfully complete all classes and exams.
+- successfully complete all classes and tests.

 - successfully complete project assignments.

-- submit a certification application to BOC.
+- submit an application to BOC.

-- maintain certification annually.
+- maintain your status annually.

 - the most current techniques in building operations.